The Thirteenth Night

 The Thirteenth Night (十三夜, Jūsan'ya) is a short story by Japanese writer Ichiyō Higuchi first published in 1895.
-It follows Oseki Harada, a woman married to an abusive husband, who pays her parents a nightly visit to ask for their assent to a divorce.
+It follows Oseki Harada, a woman married to an abusive husband, who visits her parents to ask for their assent to a divorce.

 Plot

-On the thirteenth night of the ninth month of the year, Oseki Harada stands outside her parents' lower-class house, overhearing her father telling her mother how lucky they are that they have such good children.
-Oseki has secretly left her upper-class husband Isamu Harada's house, leaving her young son Taro behind, intent on divorcing her husband and asking her parents for their assent.
-Her father asks her in upon noticing her, with both parents expressing their gratitude towards Oseki's husband, who enabled a higher education for her younger brother Inosuke.
+On the thirteenth night of the ninth month of the year, Oseki Harada stands outside her parents' lower-class house, and overhears her father telling her mother how lucky they are that they have such good children.
+Oseki has left her upper-class husband Isamu Harada's house in secret, leaving her young son Tarō behind, and intending to ask her parents for their assent to her divorcing her husband.
+Her father invites her in, and both parents express their gratitude towards Oseki's husband, who enabled a higher education for her younger brother Inosuke.
 They also ask her forgiveness for not visiting her in her home.